Conan (comics): Awards

+Titan Comics and Heroic Signatures

+After Marvel did not extend the Conan license in 2022, Titan Comics took over the license (through Heroic Signatures) to begin publishing new Conan comic series, as well as continuing publication of omnibus collections of the Marvel Conan comics.
+The first ongoing series Conan the Barbarian, written by Jim Zub, started in May 2023.
+A limited Savage Sword of Conan series in black and white and magazine-sized format started in 2024.

+Other languages

-Glénat
+Glénat (French)

-In France, the character is under public domain, and on the Franco-Belgian market, the publisher Glénat has, since 2018, published a series of albums with the character, "Conan le Cimmérien", written and drawn by local talent."Conan le Cimmérien", listing on Bedetheque.
+In France, the character is under public domain, and on the Franco-Belgian market, the publisher Glénat has, since 2018, published a series of albums with the character, "Conan le Cimmérien", written and drawn by local talent.

-Weird Book
+Weird Book (Italian)

 In Italy, the collective Leviathan Labs publishes a version by the publisher Weird Book.